rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 ms.assetid: ae2e9506-69dd-4b95-8759-4dadca37ea70
 ms.service: data-lake-store
 ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: big-data
-ms.date: 03/06/2017
+ms.date: 05/29/2018
 ms.author: nitinme
-ms.openlocfilehash: 12aea210308636677ba2905887ddd24dc5c35238
+ms.openlocfilehash: 9740de34fe7cf7d06af1803cc6d77d7e89bbb73f
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44550078"
+ms.locfileid: "44827411"
 ---
-# <a name="use-distcp-to-copy-data-between-azure-storage-blobs-and-data-lake-store"></a>Use Distcp to copy data between Azure Storage Blobs and Data Lake Store
+# <a name="use-distcp-to-copy-data-between-azure-storage-blobs-and-azure-data-lake-storage-gen1"></a>Use Distcp to copy data between Azure Storage Blobs and Azure Data Lake Storage Gen1
 > [!div class="op_single_selector"]
 > * [Using DistCp](data-lake-store-copy-data-wasb-distcp.md)
 > * [Using AdlCopy](data-lake-store-copy-data-azure-storage-blob.md)
 >
 >

-Once you have created an HDInsight cluster that has access to a Data Lake Store account, you can use Hadoop ecosystem tools like Distcp to copy data **to and from** an HDInsight cluster storage (WASB) into a Data Lake Store account.
-This article provides instructions on how to achieve this.
+If you have an HDInsight cluster with access to Azure Data Lake Storage Gen1, you can use Hadoop ecosystem tools like Distcp to copy data **to and from** an HDInsight cluster storage (WASB) into a Data Lake Storage Gen1 account.
+This article provides instructions on how use the Distcp tool.

 ## <a name="prerequisites"></a>Prerequisites
-Before you begin this article, you must have the following:

 * **An Azure subscription**.
 See [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).
-* **An Azure Data Lake Store account**.
-For instructions on how to create one, see [Get started with Azure Data Lake Store](data-lake-store-get-started-portal.md)
+* **An Azure Data Lake Storage Gen1 account**.
+For instructions on how to create one, see [Get started with Azure Data Lake Storage Gen1](data-lake-store-get-started-portal.md)
-* **Azure HDInsight cluster** with access to a Data Lake Store account.
-See [Create an HDInsight cluster with Data Lake Store](data-lake-store-hdinsight-hadoop-use-portal.md).
+* **Azure HDInsight cluster** with access to a Data Lake Storage Gen1 account.
+See [Create an HDInsight cluster with Data Lake Storage Gen1](data-lake-store-hdinsight-hadoop-use-portal.md).
 Make sure you enable Remote Desktop for the cluster.

 ## <a name="do-you-learn-fast-with-videos"></a>Do you learn fast with videos?
-[Watch this video](https://mix.office.com/watch/1liuojvdx6sie) on how to copy data between Azure Storage Blobs and Data Lake Store using DistCp.
+[Watch this video](https://mix.office.com/watch/1liuojvdx6sie) on how to copy data between Azure Storage Blobs and Data Lake Storage Gen1 using DistCp.

 ## <a name="use-distcp-from-an-hdinsight-linux-cluster"></a>Use Distcp from an HDInsight Linux cluster

 An HDInsight cluster comes with the Distcp utility, which can be used to copy data from different sources into an HDInsight cluster.
-If you have configured the HDInsight cluster to use Data Lake Store as an additional storage, the Distcp utility can be used out-of-the-box to copy data to and from a Data Lake Store account as well.
-In this section we look at how to use the Distcp utility.
+If you have configured the HDInsight cluster to use Data Lake Storage Gen1 as additional storage, the Distcp utility can be used out-of-the-box to copy data to and from a Data Lake Storage Gen1 account as well.
+In this section, we look at how to use the Distcp utility.

 1. From your desktop, use SSH to connect to the cluster.
 See [Connect to a Linux-based HDInsight cluster](../hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md).
 Run the commands from the SSH prompt.